-“This is an important step forward – it is the first simulation of baryons on a quantum computer ever,” IQC faculty member Christine Muschik said.
-"Instead of smashing particles in an accelerator, a quantum computer may one day allow us to simulate these interactions that we use to study the origins of the universe and so much more.”
+“This is an important step forward – it is the first simulation of baryons on a quantum computer ever,” said Muschik, also a member of the Institute for Quantum Computing (IQC).
+“Instead of smashing particles in an accelerator, a quantum computer may one day allow us to simulate these interactions that we use to study the origins of the universe and so much more.”

 Non-Abelian gauge theories are particularly interesting candidates for simulations because they are responsible for the stability of matter as we know it.
 Classical computers can simulate the non-Abelian matter described in these theories, but there are important situations—such as matter with high densities—that are inaccessible for regular computers.
 And while the ability to describe and simulate non-Abelian matter is fundamental for being able to describe our universe, none has ever been simulated on a quantum computer.

 Working with Randy Lewis from York University, Muschik’s team at IQC developed a resource-efficient quantum algorithm that allowed them to simulate a system within a simple non-Abelian gauge theory on IBM’s cloud quantum computer paired with a classical computer.

 With this landmark step, the researchers are blazing a trail towards the quantum simulation of gauge theories far beyond the capabilities and resources of even the most powerful supercomputers in the world.